mtlong29/MySite/_posts/notes/2017-08-30-git-basics.md

 Once we've got a clone of a remote repository, you can send changes back and forth to keep everyone in sync using push and pull. `git push` pushes your latest changes to a remote repository. `git pull` pulls the latest changes from a remote repository to your repository.

+If you have enabled the two step verification you will need to generte an access token instead of using you password.
+See <a class="fancyLink" href="https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/" target="_blank">https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/</a> for more information.

 ## Git-Flow

 <a class="fancyLink" href="https://github.com/nvie/gitflow" target="_blank">Git-Flow</a> is a collection of Git extensions to provide high-level repository operations.